Pascaline: Competing designs

 In 1957, Franz Hammer, a biographer of Johannes Kepler, announced the discovery of two letters that Wilhelm Schickard had written to his friend Johannes Kepler in 1623 and 1624 which contain the drawings of a previously unknown working calculating clock, predating Pascal's work by twenty years.
 The 1624 letter stated that the first machine to be built by a professional had been destroyed in a fire during its construction and that he was abandoning his project.
-After careful examination it was found, in contradiction to Franz Hammer's understanding, that Schickard's drawings had been published at least once per century starting from 1718.
+After careful examination it was found, contrary to Franz Hammer's understanding, that Schickard's drawings had been published at least once per century starting from 1718.

-Bruno von Freytag Loringhoff, a mathematics professor at the University of Tübingen built the first replica of Schickard's machine but not without adding wheels and springs to finish the design.
+Bruno von Freytag Loringhoff, a mathematics professor at the University of Tübingen, built the first replica of Schickard's machine but not without adding wheels and springs to finish the design.
 This detail is not described in Schickard's two surviving letters and drawings.
 A problem in the operation of the Schickard machine, based on the surviving notes, was found after the replicas were built.
 Schickard's machine used clock wheels which were made stronger and were therefore heavier, to prevent them from being damaged by the force of an operator input.
 Each digit used a display wheel, an input wheel and an intermediate wheel.
 During a carry transfer all these wheels meshed with the wheels of the digit receiving the carry.
 The cumulative friction and inertia of all these wheels could "...potentially damage the machine if a carry needed to be propagated through the digits, for example like adding 1 to a number like 9,999".
 The great innovation in Pascal's calculator was that it was designed so that each input wheel is totally independent from all the others and carries are propagated in sequence.
 Pascal chose, for his machine, a method of re-zeroing that propagates a carry right through the machine.
 It is the most demanding operation to execute for a mechanical calculator and proved, before each operation, that the carry mechanism of the Pascaline was fully functional.
 This could be taken as a testament to the quality of the Pascaline because none of the 18th century criticisms of the machine mentioned a problem with the carry mechanism and yet this feature was fully tested on all the machines, by their resets, all the time.